The BIG IDEA

 Christ covers us in his righteousness and cleanses us by the sacrifice of his life for ours.
 His death and resurrection and our faith in him allow us to stand before the holy King and worship him.
 We will follow him as he calls us to go tell others.

-In America, we don’t have a concept of royalty and we don’t like to submit to another’s control.
+In the United States, we don’t have a concept of royalty and we don’t like to submit to another’s control.
 We are known for equality and independence.
 We want to have it our way.
-But in God’s kingdom, we were designed to come under his control and authority.
+But in God’s kingdom, we were designed to come under his control and authority

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!